 Bipolar disorder begins with an acute phase of symptoms, followed by a repeating course of remission and relapse.
-Remissions are usually complete, although some patients have residual symptoms.
+Remissions are often complete, but many patients have residual symptoms, and for some, the ability to function at work is severely impaired.
 Relapses are discrete episodes of more intense symptoms that are manic, depressive, hypomanic, or a mixture of depressive and manic features.
 Episodes last anywhere from a few weeks to 3 to 6 mo.
 Cycles—time from onset of one episode to that of the next—vary in length among patients.
 Some patients have infrequent episodes, perhaps only a few over a lifetime, whereas others have rapid-cycling forms (usually defined as ≥ 4 episodes/yr).
 Only a minority alternate back and forth between mania and depression with each cycle; in most, one or the other predominates to some extent.

-A manic episode is defined as ≥ 1 wk of a persistently elevated, expansive, or irritable mood plus ≥ 3 additional symptoms:
+A manic episode is defined as ≥ 1 wk of a persistently elevated, expansive, or irritable mood and persistently increased goal-directed activity or energy plus ≥ 3 additional symptoms:

-Manic patients are inexhaustibly, excessively, and impulsively involved in various pleasurable, high-risk activities (eg, gambling, dangerous sports, promiscuous sexual activity) without insight into possible harm.
-Symptoms are so severe that they impair functioning; unwise investments, spending sprees, and other personal choices may have irreparable consequences.
+Manic patients may be inexhaustibly, excessively, and impulsively involved in various pleasurable, high-risk activities (eg, gambling, dangerous sports, promiscuous sexual activity) without insight into possible harm.
+Symptoms are so severe that they cannot function in their primary role (occupation, school, housekeeping).
+Unwise investments, spending sprees, and other personal choices may have irreparable consequences.

-Typically, patients in a manic episode are exuberant and flamboyantly or colorfully dressed; they have an authoritative manner with a rapid, unstoppable flow of speech.
+Patients in a manic episode may be exuberant and flamboyantly or colorfully dressed and often have an authoritative manner with a rapid, unstoppable flow of speech.
 Patients may make clang associations (new thoughts that are triggered by word sounds rather than meaning).
 Easily distracted, patients may constantly shift from one theme or endeavor to another.
 However, they tend to believe they are in their best mental state.
 Lack of insight and an increased capacity for activity often lead to intrusive behavior and can be a dangerous combination.
 Interpersonal friction results and may cause patients to feel that they are being unjustly treated or persecuted.
 As a result, patients may become a danger to themselves or to other people.
 Accelerated mental activity is experienced as racing thoughts by patients and is observed as flights of ideas by the physician.

 Manic psychosis is a more extreme manifestation, with psychotic symptoms that may be difficult to distinguish from schizophrenia.
 Patients may have extreme grandiose or persecutory delusions (eg, of being Jesus or being pursued by the FBI), occasionally with hallucinations.
 Activity level increases markedly; patients may race about and scream, swear, or sing.
 Mood lability increases, often with increasing irritability.
 Full-blown delirium (delirious mania) may appear, with complete loss of coherent thinking and behavior.

-A hypomanic episode is a less extreme variant of mania involving a distinct episode that lasts ≥ 4 days and is distinctly different from the patient's usual nondepressed mood.
+A hypomanic episode is a less extreme variant of mania involving a distinct episode that lasts ≥ 4 days with behavior that is distinctly different from the patient's usual nondepressed self and that includes ≥ 3 of the additional symptoms listed above under mania.
 During the hypomanic period, mood brightens, the need for sleep decreases, and psychomotor activity accelerates.
 For some patients, hypomanic periods are adaptive because they produce high energy, creativity, confidence, and supernormal social functioning.
 Many do not wish to leave the pleasurable, euphoric state.
 Some function quite well, and in most, functioning is not markedly impaired.
 However, in some patients, hypomania manifests as distractibility, irritability, and labile mood, which the patient and others find less attractive.

 Diagnosis is based on identification of symptoms of mania or hypomania as described above, plus a history of remission and relapse.
+Symptoms must be severe enough to markedly impair social or occupational functioning or to require hospitalization to prevent harm to self or others.
 Some patients who present with depressive symptoms may have previously experienced hypomania or mania but do not report it unless they are specifically questioned.
 Skillful questioning may reveal morbid signs (eg, excesses in spending, impulsive sexual escapades, stimulant drug abuse), although such information is more likely to be provided by relatives.
 All patients must be asked gently but directly about suicidal ideation, plans, or activity.

-Similar acute manic or hypomanic symptoms may result from stimulant abuse, a schizoaffective disorder (bipolar type), or physical disorders such as hyperthyroidism or pheochromocytoma.
+Similar acute manic or hypomanic symptoms may result from stimulant abuse or physical disorders such as hyperthyroidism or pheochromocytoma.
 A review of substance use (especially of amphetamines and cocaine) and urine drug screening can help identify drug causes.
 However, because drug use may simply have triggered an episode in a patient with bipolar disorder, seeking evidence of symptoms (manic or depressive) not related to drug use is important.
-Patients with a schizoaffective disorder rarely return to normal between episodes, and they do not show the interest in connecting with other people manifested by patients with mania (except those with the most florid type).
 Patients with hyperthyroidism typically have other physical symptoms and signs (see Symptoms and Signs), but thyroid function testing (T4 and TSH levels) is a reasonable screen for new patients.
-Patients with pheochromocytoma are markedly hypertensive; if not, testing is not indicated.
+Patients with pheochromocytoma are markedly hypertensive; if they are not, testing is not indicated.